Providing 24-Hour Crisis Line Support and Resources for Vancouver Island and BC

 97% of Canadians Use Mobile Phones At Home Canada Leads the World in Internet Usage

 The Vancouver Island Crisis Line is an emergency service and statistics show that reaching out to talk to someone in a time of crisis can prevent thoughts of suicide from becoming actions.
 This service saves lives daily and it should be a priority that it is available to all, no matter the age or the vicinity.
 In the past year many of our community partners reported that their clients only have the ability to communicate via text due to financial strain or isolation.
 We hope that you will consider adding the Vancouver Island Crisis Society to your list of donation recipients this year so that we can sustain our Crisis Chat and Crisis Text services.
-For the month of June, for every dollar given, we receive one chance to win an additional $10,000!
-Please donate via the The Great Canadian Giving Challenge!
+Please donate via the CanadaHelps.org!
 Thank you!

-On June, 25, 2016, Stacy Dean and Dave Vermaning will be hosting a motorcycle ride to promote suicide awareness and prevention in memory of a family member who died by suicide in October 2015.
-The ride will begin in North Cowichan and finish at the Royal Legion in Shawnigan Lake (a Crisis Society donor).
-They are looking for donations to fundraise for the Vancouver Island Crisis Society.
-Call 250-589-1922 or 250-686-6960.
+On June, 25, 2016, Stacy Dean and Dave Vermaning hosted a motorcycle ride to promote suicide awareness and prevention in memory of a family member who died by suicide in October 2015.
+The ride began in North Cowichan and finished at the Royal Legion in Shawnigan Lake (a Crisis Society donor).
+Donations can still be made to the Vancouver Island Crisis Society by calling 250-589-1922 or 250-686-6960.
 Thank you, Stacy and Dave!

 The February 2016 edition of In Connection, the Crisis Society’s newsletter, whose cover pays tribute to random acts of kindness, addresses eating disorders, refugee supports, the Break the Silence campaign, emergency preparedness, and Crisis Society updates.